franciscojuane/SimpleStock/README.md

 * Barcode Generation.
 * Security (Authentication).
 * Logging of operations with AOP.
+* Rest API

 ### To Do

-* Rest API
+* JWT Security
+* Authorization with User Roles
 * Mobile app with barcode reading and information fetching.
-* Authorization with User Roles

 ### Author